wboyz/javascript/README.md

   - [13.3](#13.3) <a name='13.3'></a> Group all your `const`s and then group all your `let`s.

-  > Why?
+  > Miért?
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

     ```javascript
     // rossz